 Actual marathon swimmers had spoken.
 Overwhelmingly and unambiguously.

-The consensus Diana Nyad which looked for has happened, but that consensus of marathon swimmers said her swim is Assisted.
-Which makes her the Third Assisted Cuba to Florida swimmer after Walter Poenisch and Suzie Maroney.
+The consensus Diana Nyad which looked for has happened, but that consensus of marathon swimmers says her swim is Assisted.
+Which makes her the Third Assisted Cuba to Florida swimmer, after Walter Poenisch and Suzie Maroney.

 Two weeks after this vote, Diana Nyad, who reportedly said “I don’t want the record if they’re going to call it assisted because that’s the equivalent of fins or shark cage” is still doing the media rounds.

 I’m almost there, I promise, just one more to go.
 Stay with me and let’s all see this series right through to the bitter end.

 23 thoughts on “The Diana Nyad Controversy, a personal reflection – Part 4 – Assisted or Unassisted?”

 Pingback: Channel and Marathon Swimming Articles Index & adding a Donate to LoneSwimmer.com, the world’s most popular open water swimming blog option | LoneSwimmer

 My problem in reading this and other feedback from the MSC. is it comes off as,,,, well very bitter, and it shouldn’t.
 I think this was a real opportunity to promote the sport which was missed.
 It’s also a great opportunity to look at the rules and maybe see if they should change things for the benefit of the sport.